bugsbugsbux/notes-on-nix/notes-on-nix.md

-  create so called **fixed-output derivations (FODs)**, which are derivations whose output hash is known in advance and who are therefore allowed some impure operations like fetching from the network. `outputHashAlgo` may currently be "sha1", "sha256" or "sha512". `outputHashMode` specifies from what to compute the hash:
+  create so called **fixed-output derivations (FODs)**, which are derivations whose output hash is known in advance and who are therefore allowed some impure operations like fetching from the network.

+  The program `nix-prefetch` is very helpful to determine the hash to use when calling a fetcher: Invoke it on your (broken because hashes are missing) source file and it will run the fetchers (download the files and put the into the nix store), compute the hashes and tell you how to fix your code.

+  `outputHashAlgo` may currently be "sha1", "sha256" or "sha512".

+  `outputHashMode` specifies from what to compute the hash:
   "flat" (which is the default) means from the output, which must be a regular, non-executable file; "recursive" means from the **nix-archive (NAR**; they only preserve the information relevant to nix) dump of